upsella/online/content/pricing.md

   We renew DNS domains, SSL certificate, and upgrade software to the latest version as needed.
   We apply minor content/product updates based on your descriptions & specifciations.
   We use Github in your publish process, ensuring your site is automatically backed up and versioned.
-  We deploy your website using Hugo, Github pages, Netlify, Stripe to ensure that your site is blazing fast, reliable, and secure.
+  We deploy your website using Hugo, Github pages, Netlify, and Stripe to ensure that your site is blazing fast, reliable, and secure.
   For major updates and upgrades, please contact us for a custom quote.
   We also provide SEO optimization and PPC adverising services as addons to the suport plans.
 {{< rawhtml >}}